plone/training/voltoaddons/01-addon-basics.rst

 You can also immediately push the package to Github then use `mrs-developer`_ to manage the package and ``jsconfig.json`` changes.

-First, install mrs-developer as a development dependency by running:
+Install mrs-developer as a development dependency by running:

 .. code-block:: console